Fact-checked by the Snapmessages editorial team

 Telegram’s desktop application functions as a fully independent client.
 You can use Telegram on a PC without your phone being connected or even powered on.
 WhatsApp Web and the WhatsApp Desktop app require your phone to be active and connected to the internet for most functions, though this limitation has eased with the multi-device beta.

-For teams using messaging apps in professional contexts, our guide to the best messaging apps for business teams covers how both platforms compare against Slack, Teams, and Signal in workplace settings.
+For teams using messaging apps in professional contexts, our guide to the best messaging apps for business teams covers how both platforms compare against Slack, Microsoft Teams, and Signal in workplace settings.

 Speed, Storage, and Media Handling